SAR Accommodations

 Assistive Technology and Service Options available:

-Read more about assistive technology and other services.
+Read more by visiting our assistive technology and other services page.

 For additional information about specific accommodations, please contact the SAR at 850.474.2387.

-Individuals enrolled in continuing education courses can request accommodations by completing the Continuing Education Accommodation Request Form.
+Individuals enrolled in continuing education courses who need accommodations due to a disability can request them by completing the Continuing Education Accommodation Request Form.

 Students with documented disabilities are eligible to request special status, which, if approved, would allow them to take a reduced course load of not less than nine (9) hours while maintaining full-time status, so long as the reduced course load does not affect the academic integrity of the program in which the student is enrolled.
 The University Financial Aid Office is responsible for determining the amount and type of financial aid received.
 The student must contact the Financial Aid Office to discuss how this accommodation might affect their financial aid status.
 It is recommended that students meet with a financial aid officer prior to withdrawing from any courses.